nand2mario/snestang/doc/installation.md

 ## 2. Download SNESTang and Install Gowin IDE

-Now download a SNESTang release from [github](https://github.com/nand2mario/snestang/releases).
+Now download a [SNESTang](https://github.com/nand2mario/snestang/releases) or [NESTang](https://github.com/nand2mario/nestang/releases) release from github.
 For example, [SNESTang 0.6](https://github.com/nand2mario/snestang/releases/download/v0.6/snestang-0.6.zip).
-Extract the zip file and you will see the FPGA bitstreams `snestang_*.fs` and SNESTang menu firmware `firmware.bin`.
+Extract the zip file and you will see the FPGA bitstreams `snestang_*.fs`, `nestang_*.fs` and SNESTang menu firmware `firmware.bin`.

 In order to transfer these files to the board, you need the Gowin IDE from the FPGA manufacturer.
 It is available for free after registration on their website: https://www.gowinsemi.com/.
 You can also use the [direct link](http://cdn.gowinsemi.com.cn/Gowin_V1.9.9Beta-4_Education_win.zip) if you do not bother to register.